-If you work in hospitality, getting a good grasp on the best hotel loyalty programs out there isn’t just helpful—it’s essential.
+If you work in hospitality, getting a good grasp on the best hotel loyalty programs out there isn’t just helpful, it’s essential.
 Whether you want to benchmark your property against the industry’s top players or design a loyalty program that truly resonates with your guests, knowing what works is key.
-In this guide, we’ll walk you through the top 10 hotel loyalty programs for 2025, spotlighting what makes each one stand out.
+In this guide, we’ll walk you through the top 10 hotel loyalty programs for 2026, spotlighting what makes each one stand out.
 Then, we’ll dive into a straightforward, step-by-step process to help you build your own hotel loyalty program that keeps guests coming back, boosts repeat bookings, and makes your property their go-to choice.

-Top 10 Hotel Loyalty Programs in 2025
+Top 10 Hotel Loyalty Programs in 2026

 1. Marriott Bonvoy: The Industry Giant

-Marriott Bonvoy is a heavyweight in the world of hotel rewards programs, boasting over 8,500 properties across more than 30 brands globally.
+Marriott Bonvoy is a heavyweight in hotel rewards programs, boasting over 8,500 properties across more than 30 brands globally.
 Their tiered elite status system rewards loyal guests with perks like suite upgrades, lounge access, and the much-loved fifth night free on reward stays.
 Plus, Marriott’s partnerships with various credit cards and airlines make earning points and enjoying exclusive member rates easier than ever.

 2. World of Hyatt: Best Value for Luxury Travelers